pocorall/hello-scaloid-sbt/README.markdown

 -> Check "Use auto-import" & for Project SDK, select an Android API platform -> Finish.
 Choose to configure the android project when IDEA asks.

 Edit the generated run configuration.
 Add 'Android application' configuration.
-Remove the 'Before launch: Make' then add a new SBT command `android:package-debug` then tab out or it will not save, then click OK then OK.
+Remove the 'Before launch: Make' then add a new SBT command `android:package` then tab out or it will not save, then click OK then OK.

 You now should be able to run and debug from the run configuration like normal.